nic0michael/TDD-training/README.md

 1. Keep your Unit Tests Simple **KEEP UNIT TESTS SIMPLE SO THAT ANYONE CAN UNDERSTAND THEM**
 2. Always remember the "**Single Responsibility Rule" of SOLID principles**
 3. Let each Class do one thing only and do it well
-4. AND each method do one thing only and do it well
+4. Let each method do one thing only and do it well
 5. For one to understand how to use the classes in a project then look at the Unit Tests

 ## Working with Spring Boot Micro-services do these things: